If you are looking for Lighter Mashed Potatoes recipe that taste amazing, then you have come to the right place.

 - Just cover with stock

-- Bring to a boil and simmer until soft
+- Bring to a boil and simmer for approx 15 minutes until soft

 - Drain, but reserve stock.